WassabiVl/SBSE-Present/2-motivation.md

 ## Why

+- Recoginzed Problem
+- Similar to SE problems
+- Not scrutanized like developers
+- Increased Validaton
+- Simplify Scalability
+- No real world Data

+::: notes

 - Reproducibility in computer science and other fields is a well-recognized problem.
 - SBSE Falls under the same issues faced by the software engineering problems of reproducing and replicating code and algorithms
   - The Meta-Heuristic factor plays an important role in this matter